astapm/non-grafic-games/README.md

 66 59
 67 65
 69 68
-70 70   Car B catches up with the opponent
+70 70   Car 2 catches up with the opponent
-71 74   Car B comes forward
+71 74   Car 2 comes forward
 72 78
 76 80
 81 82
 87 87   Cars are level again
-92 88   Victory finish of car A
+92 88   Victory finish of car 1
 98 91
 100 94
 FINISH